1,400 Nebraska students hear first-hand accounts of Holocaust survival

 On Wednesday, March 25, Wahoo Middle and High School students, along with 6-12 students across Nebraska, will have the opportunity to personally meet and hear the life stories of a Holocaust Survivors George Elbaum and Peter Metzelaar during a Week of Understanding event co-sponsored by the Institute for Holocaust Education (Omaha) and Nebraska Educational Service Unit 2.

 Survivors will be speaking live from the Wahoo Public Schools Performance-Learning Center.
 WMS/WHS students, along with students from other schools in the region, will attend these assemblies on site, and students from schools across the state will connect live from remote sites, via the school's Striv channel.

 This year two speakers will share their personal stories and respond to audience questions.

-- Hazzan Michael Krausman (son of Holocaust Survivor Henry Krausman) will share his father's story during an afternoon presentation from 1:30 to 3:00 p.m.
+- Holocaust Survivor Peter Metzelaar will share his story during an afternoon presentation from 1:30 to 3:00 p.m.

 (60 minutes of Survivor testimony will be followed by 30 minutes during which our speakers will respond to audience questions.)

 Wahoo High School students will attend the morning assembly, and Wahoo Middle School students will attend the afternoon presentation.
 Community members are openly invited to attend these events as well, either in person, or via the Striv live-stream (link: https://striv.tv/channel/wahoo/).

 Now in its 10th year, this important IHE program began as an effort to bring first-hand Holocaust survivor and U.S. liberator testimony to schools across the metro, giving students the opportunity to hear this testimony while survivors and liberators are still here to tell their stories.
 For those survivors and liberators who are no longer with us, their families continue to keep their stories alive.